 Candidates can find the details below on the hall ticket / admit card of MET 2024,

 Candidates must note that the admit card will not be sent to the candidates' address via post of fax.

-Candidates will have to carry the printout of admit card to the exam centre.
+Candidates will have to carry the printout of the MET exam 2024 admit card to the exam centre.
 No candidates will be allowed to enter the exam centre without an admit card.

 Along with the admit card, candidates will have to bring photo ID proofs or a School/College photo-bearing ID card.